mhodierne1402/mhodierne1402/README.md

 - I’m interested in AI/Machine Learning.
+My mission is "Spending the next 40 years working to find solutions that build our planet’s nature capital".
 - I’m currently learning how to implement Deep Learning models.
-I’m just starting my exploration of ML, and I'll happily collaborate with others and help out wherever I can.
+I’m in the early stages of ML exploration, and I'll happily collaborate with others and help out wherever I can.
 - LinkedIn - https://www.linkedin.com/in/markhodierne

 ### **CURRENT PROJECT: Image Caption Generator**